 What special equipment is needed for each assembly method?

-Butt fusion To ensure that good quality butt fusion joints are made it is essential that the correct equipment is used.
-The equipment used must be robust enough to handle the size and weight of the pipe to be joined.
-It is essential that the correct pressures be maintained on the pipe ends during each phase of the procedure to achieve this only hydraulically operated equipment should be used.
-Many modern butt fusion machines include data logging facilities of the fusion process and parameters...
+To ensure that good quality butt fusion joints are made it is essential that the correct equipment is used.
+The welding machine and associated equipment used must be robust enough to handle the size and weight of the pipe to be joined.
+It is essential that the correct pressures be maintained on the pipe ends during each phase of the procedure.
+To achieve this only hydraulically operated equipment should be used.
+Many modern butt fusion machines include data logging facilities that record...

 Can different grades of PE be connected to each other?